-- If cultural resources are encountered during project construction, avoid altering the materials and their context until a cultural resources consultant has evaluated the situation. - If applicable, a qualified archaeologist shall monitor subsequent excavations and spoils in the vicinity of the find for additional archaeological resources. - be properly recovered and curated.
+- If cultural resources are encountered during project construction, avoid altering the materials and their context until a cultural resources consultant has evaluated the situation. - If applicable, a qualified archaeologist shall monitor subsequent excavations and spoils in the vicinity of the find for additional archaeological resources. - If the archaeologist determines the discoveries are of importance, the resources shall be properly recovered and curated.
 The archaeologist shall prepare a summary outlining the methods followed and summarizing the results of the mitigation program.
 The report shall outline the methods followed, list and describe the resources recovered, map their exact locations and depths, and include other pertinent information.
 Identified cultural resources shall be recorded on DPR 523(A-J) historic recordation forms.
 NMWD shall submit the report to the Northwest Information Center and the California State Historic Preservation Officer.